-A mortgage broker connects a borrower with a lender.
-While that makes them middlemen, there are several reasons why you should consider working with a broker instead of going straight to a lender for your next mortgage.
+Think of a mortgage broker as a matchmaker to connect you to a lender who meets your needs.
+Here are several reasons why you should consider working with a mortgage broker instead of going straight to a lender for your next mortgage.

 Variety is another benefit of brokers.
-It can help you find the right lender.
+Using a mortgage broker can help you find the right lender for your specific needs.

-In addition, brokers offer one-stop shopping, saving borrowers time and headaches.
+Using a mortgage broker is essentially one-stop shopping, saving you time and headaches.

 “If you are turned down by a bank, you’re done — you have to walk away and begin again,” Fleming says.
-But “If you are turned down by one lender through a broker, the broker can take your file to another lender,” he adds.
-The borrower doesn’t need to do any extra work.
+“If you are turned down by one lender through a broker, the broker can take your file to another lender.”

 A broker’s expertise and relationships can also simplify the process of getting a loan.

-Brokers have access to private lenders who can meet with you and assess whether or not you have the collateral, says Mike Arman, a retired longtime mortgage broker in Oak Hill, Florida.
+Brokers have access to private lenders who can meet with you and assess whether you have the collateral, says Mike Arman, a retired longtime mortgage broker in Oak Hill, Florida.

 RATE SEARCH: Compare mortgage rates.

-But Fleming points out that working with a bank can sometimes be faster than a broker.
-The loan processing and underwriting is usually done in-house and banks generally have fewer overlays (additional restrictions on lending guidelines).
+Another downside to working with a broker is it can sometimes take longer to close your loan, Fleming says.
+Banks do their own loan processing and underwriting in-house, and generally have fewer overlays (additional restrictions on lending guidelines).
 That means banks may be a little more likely to approve a loan that just barely meets guidelines, he says.

 4 questions to ask a mortgage broker

-Here are four questions to ask a mortgage broker whom you’re thinking of dealing with:
+Here are four questions to ask a prospective mortgage broker:

 - How long have you been in business?